andreaceccanti/iam-website/content/en/docs/tasks/administration/aup-management/_index.md

 ## Request AUP signature

-Administrator can request user to sign AUP
+Administrator can request user to sign AUP.

 Administrator privileges are required.